rjAuburnCS/CPSC-2710-New/module7/Readme.md

 	- **Task Name**: User text field to input the general name of the task at hand, for example: A trip to the grocery store can be named "Grocery"
 	- **Description**: User text area  to input the details (enumerated or not) needed to be completed, for example: A trip to the grocery store you might need to buy a list " 1.
 Meat\n 2.
 Cheese\n ..."
 	- **Due Date**: User date pick field, user can input their own due date in the field OR use the "calendar" icon/button directly to the right of the field to select a formatted due date (more reliable for data persistence)
+    - **Save**: IMPORTANT - make sure you click "Save".
+When the user has input data into one of the fields, data in any of the three input fields will be accpeted, the save button at the bottom of "Task Detail Data" window will save the work, add it to the task list, and auto-closes the Task Detail Data window.
+    - **Cancel**: When the user decides they do not need to add a task, in the Task Detail Data window, click on "cancel" to close the window and have only the main window with the list of tasks open.

 4. **Task Management**:
     - **Save Tasks**: Click the "Save" menu item under "File" or use the keyboard shortcut (Ctrl+S) to save the added tasks to a file.
     - **Load Tasks**: Tasks are automatically loaded when the application starts.
-    - **Add Task**: Click the "Add" button or use the "Add Task" menu item (Ctrl+A) to open the task detail window and enter task details.
+    - **Add Task**: Click the "Add" button or use the "Add Task" menu item (Ctrl + A) to open the task detail window and enter task details.
+5. **IMPORTANT**: Do not forget - when you click "Add" (Ctrl +A) and add a new task, or when you click to "edit" (Ctrl + E) a task, you must go to "File" then select "Save" (Ctrl + S) in order for the task list to be updated and remain in the list the next time you launch the app!

 ## Functionality Implemented vs. Under Construction